ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 #### The good thing about modern technology

 If you've never tried captioning a video, you may think that the hardest parts are writing the transcript and syncing the video and audio.
 Fortunately, we have pretty good tools for this nowadays.
-To ease the subtitling process, we didn't start from a blank slate, thanks to the fact that all rOpenSci community calls are recorded, Stefanie Butland provided us with the raw transcript that was automatically generated from the Zoom call recording.
+To ease the subtitling process, we didn't start from a blank slate, thanks to the fact that all rOpenSci community calls are recorded, Stefanie Butland provided us with the raw transcript (in [VTT format](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API)) that was automatically generated from the Zoom call recording.
 That VTT file not only contains a transcript of all the audio, but also some timestamps that synchronizes sections of the transcript with the video.
 Of course, technical and field specific terms were often wrong (the most common issue being 'R' transcribed as 'our', and rOpenSci as 'Our open sigh').
 This seems like an unavoidable issue that happens no matter the tools you use.
 For example, YouTube gets even more creative with R slang:

 {{< tweet 1259507352774021121 >}}